amartyabasu/target-case-study/README.md

 * regex_search performance: 4704.5470226 s
 * index_search performance: 5.030461999999716 s

-The indexed search beats the other searches because of the quick lookup from the dictionary that maps words to the documents containing it.
+The indexed search beats the other searches because of the quick lookup from the dictionary that map words to the list of documents containing it.

 ### Unit Test

-The test suite for the project can run by running the following command:
+The test suite for the project can be run by executing the following command:
 ```
 python3 -m unittest
 ```